chris-short/chrisshort.net/content/post/google-search-console-insufficient-https-coverage-on-your-site/index.md

 ### Permissions Policy (tl;dr here)

-Then I saw this tiny, miny error.
+Then I saw this tiny, one-line error message.
 Something was wrong with my  [Permissions Policy](https://developer.chrome.com/blog/new-in-chrome-90/#permission-policy) header.
 I [fixed that error due to a syntax error in my implementation of the header Permissions Policy header](https://github.com/chris-short/devopsish.com/pull/168/files).
 Like magic, before I could even go to check, the Google Search Console was reporting good HTTPS for ChrisShort.net.

 ![Your site just started using HTTPS according to Google.
 Congrats?](/img/posts/your-site-uses-https.jpg "While the outcome was successful, I would have liked this to be a little better experience for folks.")